kchapelier/convchain-gpu/README.md

 ### Implementation details

 The [repository of the original implementation](https://github.com/mxgmn/ConvChain) documents how the algorithm works.
-This implementation is was slightly modified in order to take advantage of the GPU.
+This implementation was slightly modified in order to take advantage of the GPU.

-Whereas the original implementation update one cell per iteration, here the field is divided in regions of `n` x `n` (receptor size) and at each iterations on cells of each region is updated.
+Whereas the original implementation update one cell per iteration, here the field is divided in regions of `n` x `n` (receptor size) and at each iteration one cell of each region is updated.
 For example with a field of size 30x30 and a receptor size of 3, the field is divided in 100 regions of 3x3 and at each iteration 100 cells are updated.

 ## Roadmap